ngs-docs/2021-august-remote-computing/08-version-control-git.Rmd

 ## Challenge Question 3

-For this final challege question, you're going to create and then fix a merge conflict.
+For this final challenge question, you're going to create and then fix a merge conflict.
 Here are the steps to work through:

 1. Edit the `README.md` file on GitHub and make a commit.
 Don't pull the commit